-Known as one of the most successful coaches in the region, Coach Dale Valdery brings a career head coaching record of 259-191 to his fourth season at SUNO.
+Known as one of the most successful coaches in the region, Coach Dale Valdery brings a career head coaching record of 273-200 to his fifth season at SUNO.

 Coach Val’s coaching career began in 1977 at Xavier University of Louisiana as the first head coach of the women’s basketball team.
 “Coach Val” got off to a promising start, leading Xavier’s women to District 30 championships in 1981 and 1982.
 Along the way he earned honors as both District and Metro Coach of the Year in 1981.